proudlyserving/proudlyserving.github.io/_contents/protect-privacy.md

 ---
 title: Protect privacy
 description: "Many view privacy as another compliance exercise.
-In reality, privacy is about building residents’ trust in our agencies and our use of information technologies."
+In reality, digital privacy is about building trust in our responsible use of information.
+Governments and residents should understand what data are collected, how they are used, what controls are in place, and how residents can engage to create responsive community services."
 img-feat:
 author:
  - Albert Gehami